 What I'm saying is, there's a sentence missing from here.
-There is, the audit shall be conducted by an independent certified public accountant but there's a sentence missing that says, the school board shall establish an auditor selection committee per this state statute.
+There is, the audit shall be conducted by an independent certified public accountant but there's a sentence missing that as provided in subsection 8 shall use auditor selection procedures when selecting an auditor to conduct the annual financial audit required in state statute 218.391.
+The governing body of a county, municipality, district school board, blah-blah, shall establish an auditor selection committee.
+That should be the name of the committee, an auditor selection committee.